Inclusive language

-Inclusive language is a language style that seeks to avoid expressions that its proponents perceive as expressing or implying ideas that are sexist, racist, or otherwise biased, prejudiced, or insulting to particular group(s) of people; and instead uses language intended by its proponents to avoid offense and fulfill the ideals of egalitarianism, social inclusion and equity.
+Inclusive language is a language style that seeks to avoid expressions that its proponents perceive as expressing or implying ideas that are sexist, racist, or otherwise biased, prejudiced, or insulting to particular groups of people.
+It instead uses language intended by its proponents to avoid offense and fulfill the ideals of egalitarianism, social inclusion and equity.
 Its aim is bias-free communication, that attempts to be equally inclusive of people of all ethnicities, gender identities, sexual orientations, religious affiliations, abilities, and ages by communicating in a way that makes no assumptions about the receiver of such communication.

 Its supporters argue that language is often used to perpetuate and spread prejudice and that creating intention around using inclusive language can help create more productive, safe, and profitable organizations and societies.
-The term "political correctness" is sometimes used to refer to this practice, either as a neutral description by supporters, by commentators in general, or with negative connotations by its opponents.
+The term "political correctness" is sometimes used to refer to this practice, either as a neutral description or with negative connotations by its opponents.
 Inclusive language is promoted as a matter of public policy in many countries and international organizations as well as corporations.
 Use of gender-neutral terminology has been controversial in languages where "all grammar is gendered", such as Spanish, French, Italian, Portuguese, and German; some areas have banned its use.
 Anti-gender movements, including actors identifying as gender-critical, have increasingly targeted inclusive language, especially in contexts where it affirms trans and non-binary identities.
 Scholars have described this resistance as part of a broader ideological backlash, often rooted in essentialist and binary notions of sex and gender, and aimed at policing language to delegitimize gender diversity.

-Inclusive language is often adopted by following a language guide that lists words and expression not to use and substitutes for them.
+Inclusive language is often adopted by following a language guide that lists words and expressions not to use and their substitutes.
+Others introduce principles to help identify concerns.
 Language guides are used by many organizations, especially non-profits (at least in the United States).

 Bias

-An important part of communicating in a bias-free manner is by making sure to engaging in meaningful conversations using bias-free language.
+An important part of communicating in a bias-free manner is by making sure to engage in meaningful conversations using bias-free language.
 The writer's word choice is vital in terms of effectively communicating in ways that do not offend the receiver.
 According to Locker, "Bias-free language is language that is sensitive to people's sex, race, age, physical condition and many other categories.
 Bias-free language does not discriminate and therefore includes all readers in a fair and friendly manner."

 Bias exists everywhere, even if it is not always acknowledged.
 If a verbal or written communication includes any of the following, it may be biased: